 What if I need special equipment and materials to complete my work?

-For the remainder of the semester, students will not be able to use MIAD’s labs or check out specialized equipment.
+Currently, students will not be able to use MIAD’s labs or check out specialized equipment.
 These restrictions are in place to ensure the safety of not only MIAD students but also MIAD staff.
 Contact your faculty to determine alternative methods of completing your course work.

-What facilities are closed?
+What facilities are currently closed?

 How do I get my belongings from the academic building?